ecorov/ecorov.github.io/_posts/2017-08-06-water-sensor.md

 **Material**:

- * Resistor (1k ohm)
+ * **Resistor (1k ohm)**
- * Wires
+ * **Wires**

-The GPIO pins of RPi can also used to read data, for example, to detect if a switcher has turned on or off, this [video](https://www.youtube.com/watch?v=NAl-ULEattw) explained this feature very clear.
-Water is conductible, so can be taken as a switcher.
+The GPIO pins of RPi can also be used to read data, for example, to detect if a switcher has turned on or off, this [video](https://www.youtube.com/watch?v=NAl-ULEattw) explained this feature very clear.
+Water is conductible, so it can be taken as a switcher.

 #### Step 1: connect resistor to RPi as shown below:

 ![](/images/watersensor_bb.png)

-**Note: leave the circuit open**

 #### Step 2:  Start RPi, then open Python console  and paste the following code: